lengfeld/subpatch/website/ref/command-line.md

     subpatch status

-Show the current state of all subprojects in the superproject.
+Show the state of all subprojects in the superproject.
 It prints the URL, integrated revision and whether the files of the subproject are changed.
 E.g. if there are untracked files, unstaged changes or staged, but uncommitted changes.